NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

   The RTTOV package includes multiple coefficent files (e.g. all wavelengths, IR only, etc.)  that contain the appropriate parameter data for each satellite/sensor/channel combination.
 Whether the file contains all wavelengths versus only IR wavelengths is **extremely important** because it will shift the value of the channel number.
-If you subset your coefficent file to only include IR channels, for example, you will also have to adjust your channel number in the obs_seq.out file.
+Recommended practice is to choose a coefficient file with all channels included, however, If you subset your coefficent file to only include IR channels, for example, you will also have to adjust your channel number in the obs_seq.out file.
-  If RTTOV always returns expected observations of radiance == 0, or if the prior expected radiance is unusually biased from your prior, this could be a sign there is a mismatch between the obs_seq.out channel and the coefficient file channel.
+  If RTTOV always returns expected observations of radiance = 0, or if the prior expected radiance is unusually biased from your prior, this could be a sign there is a mismatch between the obs_seq.out channel and the coefficient file channel.